theArtofStructure/theartofstructure.github.io/_pages/about.md

 Research Contribution
 ======
-* Propounded [Unified fire-induced concrete spalling theory](https://doi.org/10.1016/j.conbuildmat.2018.06.204), and introduced a design concept of "multiple defense line against fire-induced concrete spalling", which can be applied in (1) UHPC structural system and (2) Significant underground/submerged infrastructure.
+* Propounded [Unified fire-induced concrete spalling theory](https://doi.org/10.1016/j.conbuildmat.2018.06.204), and introduced a design concept of "multiple defense line against fire-induced concrete spalling", which can be applied in (1) UHPC structural system and (2)vital underground/submerged infrastructure.

 * Proposed [knowledge-enhanced machine learning models](https://doi.org/10.1016/j.conbuildmat.2021.123946) to assess explosive spalling risk of concrete, which can be applied in (1) design of explosive spalling-free concrete, (2) assessment of explosive spalling risk of existing concrete.